GerritCodeReview/homepage/pages/design-docs/push-reviews/solution-google-2.md

 still add a new submit strategy that (re)sets the target branch to the pushed commit that is applied when a push review change is submitted.

+### <a id="unsolved-issues"> Unsolved Issues

+* Creating a push review for a commit that contains a Change-Id in the commit message (e.g. when doing a branch rewind) likely causes confusion to users & tooling, because the Change-Id in the commit message doesn't match the Change-Id of the push review change.

 ### <a id="pros-and-cons"> Pros & Cons

 A quick summary of the pros and cons of this solution.